acl-org/emnlp-2022/_posts/2022-10-04-EMNLP-2022-Abu-Dhabi-LGBTQ+-Visitor-Considerations.md

 Some countries now issue non-binary gender classification (e.g. M/F/X).
 This is not an issue as UAE immigration follows international agreements between the UAE government and these countries' governments to respect their documents.
 However, many countries still do not allow updating the sex on the passport.

-**Unfortunately, for transgender individuals who do not have updated legal documents, our advice is to avoid the hassle and only participate virtually in the conference This is grossly unfair of course.
+**Unfortunately, for transgender individuals who do not have updated legal documents, our advice is to avoid the hassle and only participate virtually in the conference.
+This is grossly unfair of course.
 We hope these regulations will be changed in the future**.

 ## Online Sources of Mis/Information